 And, of course, a great way to meet fellow travellers of all nationalities is to go on a guided tour or learn a new skill.

-There are plenty of tours run by natives that introduce you to less-touristy areas and local activities, such as this small group guided walking tour of Gothenburg or this Danish smørrebrød-making class.
+There are plenty of tours run by locals that introduce you to less-touristy areas and unique experiences, such as a guided hike to Kjerag from Stavanger or a walking tour through Oslo led by a passionate local guide.

 Is it easy to travel to remote areas on your own?